 Sysmon is a monitoring and logging agent that is part of the Microsoft Sysinternals suite of tools.
 It is designed to identify malicious or anomalous activity and help IT understand how intruders and malware operate on a company’s network.

 Sysmon consists of a Windows system service and a device driver.
 Combined, they monitor system activity.
-Whenever Sysmon observes some activity that matches one of the rules of its configuration XML file it writes an event to the Windows event log.
+Whenever Sysmon observes some activity that matches one of the rules of its XML configuration file, it writes an event to the Windows event log.
 The events generated by Sysmon are typically picked up by a log collecting tool and forwarded to a SIEM such as Splunk.
 Event forwarding and analysis are not handled by Sysmon but require additional software.

 The following sections compare Sysmon with uberAgent ESA, highlighting the pros and cons of both products.

 Sysmon is configured through an XML file.
 The resulting events are written to the Windows event log from where they need to be picked up and forwarded by another tool or agent.

 uberAgent ESA is configured either through a configuration file or through Active Directory Group Policy.
 The configuration file’s syntax is easy and intuitive.
 Configuration errors are clearly marked as such in the agent’s log file.
 Resulting events are transmitted directly to the SIEM backend without the need for additional log collection or forwarding software.

 uberAgent ESA is based on the user experience monitoring product uberAgent UXM: rich application, inventory, and performance data are available for context. uberAgent ESA and UXM share a single agent.
 Consequently, uberAgent’s footprint on the endpoint is small: only minimal CPU and RAM resources are needed, third-party agents are not required. uberAgent’s endpoint agent maintains a detailed human-readable log file for easy troubleshooting.